-- 1. To be considered as a candidate, all applicants must submit the following to the District's Office of Human Resources: - a.
+- 1. To be considered as a candidate, all applicants must submit the following to the District's Human Resources Office: - a.
 A cover letter summarizing the candidate's qualifications for the position; - b.
 A completed application for employment on a form specified by the District; - c.
-The names, addresses, and telephone numbers (or other appropriate contact information) of at least three references; and
+The names, addresses, and telephone numbers (or other appropriate contact information) of at least three references; and - d.

-- d.
 Any other relevant information (for example a writing sample, a photographic or similar portfolio, or unofficial transcripts) specified in the job announcement. - 2.
 Human Resources shall review each application for completeness and conduct a preliminary review of each applicant's possession of the applicable minimum qualifications.
-As soon as possible after the initial application submission date, Human Resources will notify the chairperson of the search committee that the applications are available for the committee to review and inform the chairperson if any of the applicants fail to meet minimum qualifications or do not unambiguously meet minimum qualifications.
-If a candidate does not unambiguously meet minimum qualifications, the chairperson shall determine if Human Resources should seek more information from the candidate regarding his or her qualifications or if the candidate should be excluded from further consideration. - 3.
+As soon as possible after the initial application submission date, Human Resources will notify the chairperson of the search committee that the applications are available for the committee to review and inform the chairperson if any of the applicants fail to meet minimum qualifications or do not unambiguously meet minimum qualifications, the chairperson shall determine if Human Resources should seek more

+- information from the candidate regarding their qualifications or if the candidate should be excluded from further consideration. - 3.
 The search committee shall define the criteria it will use to review application materials and select candidates to be interviewed, however, each criterion must be based on the content of the job announcement.
 Candidates invited to an interview shall be those who, as determined by the search committee, best meet the qualifications for the position; possess the highest degree of knowledge, skill and ability relevant to the position; and most closely match the desirable characteristics specified in the announcement for the position.
 Meeting the State's minimum qualifications will not guarantee an interview